Household Health Hazards

 Resources for Renters

-If you rent your home and find mould, let your landlord know right away.
-If the mould is caused by leaks or poor ventilation, it’s the landlord’s responsibility to fix it.
-If your landlord doesn’t act, contact your local Property Standards By-Law Office for help.
+If your landlord doesn’t act, refer to your local Municipal Contacts to speak to someone in property standards.
 In Ontario, the Rental Housing Enforcement Unit (RHEU) can investigate issues like unsafe living conditions, including mould, if they relate to violations of the Residential Tenancies Act (RTA).
 You can also get information about your rights as a renter from the Landlord and Tenant Board.
 If mould is making you sick or unsafe, there may be legal options.
 Keep records of all your conversations with your landlord about the mould problem.
 For additional advice, check out resources from the Canadian Centre for Occupational Health and Safety (CCOHS).

 Resources for Homeowners